growupanand/ConvoForm/README.md

 - **AI Integration**: [GPT-3.5-Turbo](https://platform.openai.com/docs/models/gpt-3-5-turbo) for dynamic form generation and response analysis.
 - **Real-time updates**: [Socket.io](https://socket.io/) for live form progress tracking.

+## Community and Support

+Join our community on [Discord](https://discord.gg/aeYtKyn2E2) to get support, share feedback, and connect with other users and developers:

+## Contributing

+Feel free to contribute to the development by opening issues, providing feedback, or submitting pull requests. see the [CONTRIBUTING.md](https://github.com/growupanand/ConvoForm/blob/main/CONTRIBUTING.md) for more details.

 ## Local Setup

 Follow these steps to set up the project locally on your machine.